Darren Ambrose: Under-21s

 Ambrose made his England under-21 debut on 11 February 2003 when he replaced David Prutton during a 1–0 friendly defeat to Italy.
 He made his next appearance during another friendly on 2 June when he came on as a substitute for Bobby Zamora in England's 3–2 win against Serbia & Montenegro.
 He was again a substitute in England's 2–2 draw with Sweden on 30 March 2004 before starting his first under-21 game during a 1–0 defeat in Spain.

 Ambrose played his first competitive England under-21 game on 29 March 2005 in England's 2006 European Under-21 Championship qualifier against Azerbaijan at the Riverside Stadium.
 England won the match 2–0.
 He scored his first goal for England at under-21 level following his appearances in the under-20 Toulon Tournament in June 2005 with the only goal of the game against Denmark on 16 August.
 He was again selected for the European Championship qualifies, featuring in England's 4–0 win over Wales at the Racecourse Ground.
 Ambrose scored his second goal in England's qualifying play-off match first-leg against France on 11 November, a game which finished 1–1.
 He also played in the 2–1 defeat in France four days later.

 Ambrose made his final England appearance in the 2007 European Under-21 Championship qualifier against Moldova on 15 August 2006 at his former club Ipswich Town's home ground Portman Road.
 England drew the game 2–2.

 Personal life

 After calling time on his playing career, Ambrose opened a barbershop in Ipswich in August 2016, while planning to work with the Ipswich Town Academy.

+Since his retirement, Ambrose has worked on his podcast, "Not A Bad Effort with Darren Ambrose" and can be heard on Talksport.

+After leaving football, Ambrose started a YouTube channel dedicated to Lego, in which he, his wife and their children construct film sets and football stadiums.

+Darren is a Tottenham Hotspur supporter.